 Anyone with liver disease should be suspected as having a concurrent enzyme insufficiency.
 One of the more common conditions is known as alpha-1 antitrypsin deficiency, a genetic disorder that affects roughly one in 1,500 people worldwide.

-There are other illnesses too that may at first diagnosis appear unrelated to enzymatic deficiency but also deserve attention:
+There illnesses (that may at first diagnosis appear unrelated to low DE production) include: